How’s that no-smoking pledge going?

 Longer patches.
 Start strong and go long.
 The whole nicotine replacement plan is supposed to last a month or two.
 Phooey said, Dr. Joe.
 No telling in advance how long the process will take.
 There is no set timetable.
 How long would I be wearing patches and tapering the dose?
 As long as it took,

 Dr. Joe inferred, for me not to need them anymore.
 He seemed prepared to keep me on patches for the rest of my life if it kept me from picking up a cigarette.
 In the end, when I took off my final, tiny patch, I had been using them for a little less than six months.
-The recommended five-star treatment plan in the literature and on the packages calls for only 10 weeks, tops.
+The recommended five-star treatment plan in the literature and on the packages calls for only 10 weeks.

-Pharmaceuticals.
 It is admittedly hard to separate placebo effects from drug effects, in the case of something as elusive as cigarette urges.
 But I do believe that Zyban took the edge off the worst of my cigarette cravings.

 It did not eliminate them, any more than the patches eliminated them.
 But the medication effectively dissipated the grip of that moment of panic, when you have risen from your chair and set about finding your coat and car keys for a run to the gas station to buy a pack of cigarettes.
 Or at least that’s the way it felt to me.

 Exercise.
 Trite?
 You bet, and you can be sure that I winced and offered a tired smile when I heard my doctor bore in on the subject.
 Since I knew him to be a crazed bicyclist, I was prepared to disregard most of what he had to say.
-But his insistence sent me back to the research literature on exercise and its effect on dopamine, serotonin, acetylcholine, and endorphin levels.
+But his insistence returned me to the research literature on exercise and its effect on dopamine, serotonin, acetylcholine, and endorphin levels.
 So I took him up on that firm suggestion as well and found that, at the least, it helped with a period of rocky sleep in the beginning.

-“Diet and Nicotine Cessation”
+Diet and Nicotine Cessation

-–Diet.
 No huge changes, just watching the sweets to avoid surging blood sugar levels.
 Fruit helps, since constipation is a common side effect of nicotine cessation—just the opposite of how it works with heroin.
 I continued to drink coffee, but for a while, it didn’t taste as good.

-Relaxation for Quitters”
+Relaxation for Quitters

-–Relaxation.
 Quitting smoking makes you tense.
 Do you think I’m being funny?
 Quitting smoking makes you tense all over, mentally and physically.
 During the first few days, you’ll notice that your body is clenched, and held rigidly.
 Your posture is likely to be anything but relaxed; your physical movements can be jerky and awkward.

 A few minutes a day spent sitting with eyes closed, in a relaxed upright posture, thinking of nothing or concentrating on your breathing or meditating either formally or casually, can bring partial relief from all that tension.
 And on some days, that can be crucial.

-–Determination.
 Unfortunately, it wasn’t until everyone around me—my wife, children, parents, close friends, and work associates had all, I sensed, basically given up on me, silently condemning me to the category of Lifetime Smoker, that I finally managed to make a successful run at a major life problem.
 There are better ways to work up your determination.
 Find and employ them.

 Success in Quitting